peterhinch/micropython-async/v3/docs/SCHEDULE.md

 ## 4.4 The Unix build

-Asynchronous use requires `uasyncio` V3, so ensure this is installed on the Linux target.
+Asynchronous use requires `asyncio` V3, so ensure this is installed on the Linux target.

 The synchronous and asynchronous demos run under the Unix build.
 The module is